Bennett Memorial Diocesan School

 - Satisfactory Enhanced Disclosure and Barring Service (DBS) or Disclosure Scotland or overseas equivalent.

-- Satisfactory clearance of Prohibited teachers check.
+- Satisfactory clearance of Prohibited teachers checks.

 - Satisfactory clearance of Children’s Barred checklist.